-Some fixed pixel displays show contouring on images that have gradients because the actual resolution of the each pixel is less than 8-bits.
+Some fixed pixel displays show contouring on images that have gradients because the actual repixel depth of each pixel is limited.
 The dither control can be used to enhance the resolution of the display and reduce contouring.
 Dither position sets the bit size of the pixel for dithering.
 Orientation controls the frame-to-frame randomization and can be fixed of dynamic.
-Masking can be turned on to clearthe lowest bits after the dither position.
-The command format is:
+Masking can be turned on to clear the lowest bits after the dither position.
+The command is: